Dialogical Companion

 The psychedelic-informed arm is always nested inside the safety-first logic:

-- User can step out of a stance, change topic, or return to standard check-ins at any time.
+• User can step out of a reflective shift, change topic, or return to standard check-ins at any time.

 This framing aligns with trauma therapy and neurological research that emphasizes pacing, arousal regulation, reconsolidation windows, and integration over forced disclosure.
 The goal is not intensity for its own sake, but timing: when to stabilise, when to explore, and when to consolidate.